-- the prescribed Residential Costs Option fortnightly allowance (for details of this rate, see "A Guide to Australian Government payments". http://www.humanservices.gov.au/corporate/publications-and-resources/a-guide-to-australian-government-payments), or - the student's normal Living Allowance entitlement.
+- the prescribed Residential Costs Option fortnightly allowance (for details of this rate, see A guide to Australian Government payments; or - the student's normal Living Allowance entitlement.

 A student who chooses the RCO is ineligible for Additional Assistance or Meals Allowance to supplement the reduced rate of Living Allowance.